gravitystorm/openstreetmap-carto/README.md

 # OpenStreetMap Carto

-An implemention of the standard OpenStreetMap mapnik style, in CartoCSS.
+The standard stylesheet on [OpenStreetMap.org](http://www.openstreetmap.org) An implemention of the standard OpenStreetMap mapnik style, in CartoCSS.

 These stylesheets can be used in your own cartography projects, and are designed to be easily customised.
 They work with [TileMill](http://www.mapbox.com/tilemill/) and also with the command-line [CartoCSS](https://github.com/mapbox/carto) processor.